Impact of the EPOS.LHC-R hadronic interaction model on the Centaurus A ultrahigh-energy cosmic-ray scenario: Appendix

 we then get for the average

 For the computation of the variance we will use the law of total variance, which states that

 and, in our case, taking $X=X_{\rm max}$ and $Y=\ln A$ it will read

 This just means that the variance of $X_{\rm max}$ is the sum of the average of the variances of each element (i.e. of the shower to shower fluctuations obtained in simulations) plus the variance of the averages $\bar{X}^A_{\rm max}$ obtained for each of the elements.
-Something which turns out to be useful in some cases is to perform Taylor's expansions so that for any function $F(\ln A)$ one has that\footnote{Note that due to the average, the terms with an odd number of derivatives vanish.}
+Something which turns out to be useful in some cases is to perform Taylor's expansions so that for any function $F(\ln A)$ one has that

 where

 We obtain in particular that

 Writing